generatoroperatordestroyer1/MONOCEROS/README.md

 # Monoceros-
-Brand New Cryptocurrency For Education
+Brand New Cryptocurrency For Processing Currency.